 “Very well, I’m eager to watch your performance!
 If you say you will give me a good match then I expect you will.”
-He took a moment to catch his breath, “The match will be set up for tomorrow when the suns align.”
+He took a moment to catch his breath, “The match will be tomorrow when the suns align.”

 Tomorrow?
 This really was my last meal on Sola.

 He continued, “I’ve had 278 meals with challengers over the past 22 years but most of them only made the challenge to Quwallie for a good meal and quick death.
 You look like you’ll surprise me.”
-He slightly raised his left hand and the same man who brought me here appeared.
+He slightly raised his left hand and the same guard who brought me here reappeared.
 “Set the match for tomorrow during the sun alignment.”
-The man nodded and whisked away.
+The man nodded then whisked away.
 Vaughan took a sip from one of his many sparkling cups and stood up from his chair at the head of the table.
-Without delay, the Quwallie stood up and I caught on and stood as well.
-“Put on a good show for me tomorrow” he said to me and then turned around to leave the room.
+Without delay the Quwallie stood up and I caught on and stood as well.
+“Put on a good show for me tomorrow,” he said to me and then turned around to leave the room.

 “Leave it for them,” the fancy man had returned, “if they’re doing their job inadequately I’ll be sure to see that changes.”
-The servants looked down at the table and started cleaning faster, obviously full of terror of being killed.
-I wanted to hit myself, because now I probably got them punished for something that I did.
-Now I really feel like throwing up.
+The servants looked down at the table and started cleaning faster, obviously full of terror at the threat of being killed.
+I wanted to hit myself.
+I probably got them punished for something that I did.
+I wanted to throw up.

-I was cuffed again and lead back to my deep underground level, forcing myself to ignore the people in their cells.
-I already felt terrible.
+Cuffed again, I was led back to my deep underground level.
+I forced myself to ignore the people in their cells.
+I felt terrible.

-Once I was back inside, I waited until the guards and the fancy man left before regurgitating my dinner in the toilet pot.
+Once back inside, I waited until the guards and the fancy man left before vomiting my dinner into the toilet pot.

-It was the worst night I’ve ever had.
+It was the worst night I’d ever had.
 The bitter cold was constantly nagging at me and the stone floor made it even worse.
 I couldn’t fathom the thought of actually living here.
-How did the other slave do it?
+How did the other slaves do it?

 What bothered me the most though was my impending challenge with the Quwallie.
-Seeing him at dinner was Vaughan’s way of psychological warfare.
-I thought about what happened at dinner and I realized that Vaughan never even asked me my name.
-The only reason he wouldn’t ask was because he was sure I was going to die, so it was pointless to even waste his time.
+Seeing him at dinner was Vaughan’s form of psychological warfare.
+I thought about what happened at dinner and I realized Vaughan never even asked me my name.
+The only reason he wouldn’t ask was because he was sure I was going to die, so it was pointless.

 Sleeping was out of the question.
-Every time I tried I always thought of the battle that was going to take place and I would see myself being killed in a hundred different ways so dawn came at the blink of an eye.
-In a few hours I would be out in the arena fighting for my life.
+Every time I tried I thought of my impending battle and I kept seeing myself being killed in a hundred different ways, so dawn came at the blink of an eye.
+I knew in a few hours I would be out in the arena fighting for my life.

-Above ground it was very bright and the suns were already almost completely aligned at the top of the blue sky.
+Above ground it was very bright and the suns were almost completely aligned at the top of the blue sky.
 I was surprised at how packed the large arena was already.
-It’s been less than a day since I made the challenge and it seemed like the entire city was gathering in the stands.
-The guards put me in another cell that had two doors, one from the hallway where I came from and one that lead to the middle arena, the death grounds.
+It’d been less than a day since I made the challenge and it seemed like the entire city was gathering in the stands.
+The guards put me in cell that had two doors, one from the hallway where I came from and one that led to the middle arena, the death grounds.

 The guard locked my cell and said one last thing, “When the doors open you best get out.
-The ground you’re standing on will set fire and anything in the cell will burn to a crisp within seconds.”
+The ground you’re standing on will burst in flames and anything in the cell will burn to a crisp within seconds.”

 I looked down and saw little holes scattered everywhere on the metal floor.
-Great, I bet they had to put these in because whoever was in here refused to be beat to death by other humans.
+Great, I bet they had to put these in because whoever was in here refused to be beaten to death by another human.